 Teams seems to have struck gold with a model that really appeals to the modern-day business user – communications as an integral part of your broader IT assets, not as something separate.

-Convenience: Teams forms part of the Office 365 cloud business suite.
-Providing a ready-to-go teamwork solution with a core set of tools that can be accessed from within other Office 365 apps, offering the convenience of communications as you work.
-Microsoft has been very careful not only to integrate Teams very closely with all the other applications available when you sign up for Office 365, it has also very intentionally leveraged Office 365’s popularity to drive adoption.
+Convenience: Teams forms part of the Microsoft 365 cloud business suite.
+Providing a ready-to-go teamwork solution with a core set of tools that can be accessed from within other Microsoft 365 apps, offering the convenience of communications as you work.
+Microsoft has been very careful not only to integrate Teams very closely with all the other applications available when you sign up for Microsoft 365, it has also very intentionally leveraged Microsoft 365’s popularity to drive adoption.

 The future of collaboration: Telephony